munnep/TFE_backup_restore_API/README.md

 # TFE_backup_restore_API

-This repository describes how to de a backup and restore from your TFE environment using the backup and API.
+This repository describes how to do a backup and restore from your TFE environment using the backup and restore API.
 The repository steps are mainly based on the following official documentation found [here](https://www.terraform.io/enterprise/admin/infrastructure/backup-restore)

 These same procedures can be used to migrate from a TFE with mounted disk to TFE external services which is in the example of this repo